KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Debugging_Examples.md

 Now, I will admit, this error didn't tell me *exactly* what I needed to do to fix it.

-I could have wasted time trying to figure out what version of Java was installed on Minerva, but I knew I hadn't actually loaded *any* version of Java, so I knew that the fix was to add that to my script.
+I could have wasted time trying to figure out what version of Java was installed on Minerva.

+But I knew I hadn't loaded *any* version of Java, so I knew the fix was to add that to my script.

 ### Summary:
 * **Error:** "Wrong" version of Java -- a.k.a. *no* version of Java
 * **Fix:** Add `module load java/11.0.2` to my script so that Java is loaded

-## 🪲 Example 2: The fix is in the error message of the `.err` file
+## 🪲 Example 2: The fix is in the `.err` file
-**This is another example where the error message is relatively straightforward, but if you only look at the `.out` file, you won't know there's something wrong**
+**This error message is also relatively straightforward, but if you only look at the `.out` file, you won't know there's something wrong**

-So I updated my script to load Java and re-ran it.

-I didn't get any errors in my `.out` file -- so far so good!
+After updating my script to load Java and re-running it, I didn't get any errors in my `.out` file -- so far so good!
 <details>
   <summary>Full output file</summary>